TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 Solving for C5 and C6 leads to a capacitance value of roughly 100 pF at 20 kHz, therefore the required component value for C5 and C6 is 100 pF.

 ##### LM741 Circuit in Differential Configuration
+The LM741 operational amplifier from Texas Instruments [4]. will be used to take the differential output from the TS472 and output a unity gain signal that will be sent to the processing system.
+An operational amplifier can be configured in a differential topology where the output is the difference between the two inputs.
+The two input voltages will be OUT+ and OUT- from the TS472 chip respectively, where OUT+ is the positive voltage signal and OUT- is the negative voltage signal [3].
+The output voltage from the designed circuit will be an in phase and unity gain version of (OUT+) - (OUT-).

 # Bill of Materials